 The GA was chaired by Georg Lutz, director of FORS and president of SSHOC-CH.
 He noted the increasing visibility of SSHOC-CH in the research community and emphasized the progress made since its founding on April 24, 2024.
 Georg Lutz presented the 2024 Annual Report.
 The association made significant progress, especially considering it was built from the ground up.
 A contract was signed with the Schweizerische Gesellschaft für Geschichte (SGG) to handle administrative tasks.
-A bank account was opened, a communication process was established, and two working groups were formed: Outreach & Communication, and Policy (composed of board members).
+A bank account was opened, a communication process was established, and two working groups were formed: Outreach & Communication, and Policy (composed of SSHOC-CH Board members).
 As for the Policy working group, a white paper was finalized to outline guiding principles, and a position paper was developed to participate in the national roadmap process.
 Although no concrete results emerged, the goal was to establish SSHOC-CH's presence and promote project ideas.
-An event on the national roadmap process was held successfully, and approximately 5-6 projects from the SSH domain were submitted and they are currently under discussion within swissuniversities.
-On the communication front, the SSHOC-CH website was launched, featuring the members list and affiliated institutions.
-Social media presence was also initiated.
+An event on the national roadmap process was held successfully in December 2024, and approximately 5-6 projects from the SSH domain were submitted for the 2027 Roadmap selection process.
+On the communication front, the SSHOC-CH website was launched, featuring the members list and participating institutions.
+Social media presence was also initiated on LinkedIn and Bluesky.